sriramgkn/sriramgkn.github.io/_posts/2024-03-19-pytorch-jax.md

     Test set accuracy: 0.79677546

-Interestingly, while Pytorch trained with a poor 57.6 percent test accuracy, JAX got 79.7 percent test accuracy.
+Interestingly, while PyTorch trained with a poor 57.6 percent test accuracy, JAX got 79.7 percent test accuracy.
 This is despite using the same optimizer (SGD with learning rate 0.001 and momentum 0.9) and the same loss function (cross-entropy).
-So either the test dataset is created somewhat differently (or) JAX is superior in accuracy to Pytorch.
+So either the test dataset is created somewhat differently (or) JAX is superior in accuracy to PyTorch.
 I don't know if the latter is true in general, but I guess we'll learn more as I continue experimenting in the future.

 Let's go ahead and visualize like before.
 This time we can do exactly what we did with matplotlib earlier, however we cannot use torchviz.
 In my exploration, I didn't come across a simple equivialent of torchviz in JAX.
 Leaving that aside, let's go ahead and visualize the weights.